mozilla/fx-private-relay/docs/translations.md

 in [/api/v1/runtime_data][].
 The front end adjusts content based on availability in the user's region.

-The subscription platform (version 2) uses [Stripe][].
+The [Subscription Platform][] (version 2) uses [Stripe][].
 A [Stripe product][] represents each Relay plan, such as the premium email service.
 A [Stripe price][] represents how a user will pay.
 The price has an associated product, a currency, tax details, and a term.
 Many Relay plans have monthly and yearly subscription terms.
 The VPN bundle only has a yearly subscription term.

-The subscription platform associates a price with a region.
+The Subscription Platform associates a price with a region.
 Product reports may use this to segment purchasers by region.

-The subscription platform associates a price with a language.
+The Subscription Platform associates a price with a language.
 On the subscription page, product details appear in the price language.
 The rest of the subscription page appears in the user's preferred language.
 For most users, the price language and preferred language should be the same.